 Talk to your provider regarding which pain management option may be right for you!

-Patients can be easily referred to Hillsdale Hospital’s Pain Management Clinic by provider referral or self-referral.
+Patients can be easily referred to Hillsdale Hospital’s Pain Management Clinic by provider referral.
 If you have any questions or to schedule an appointment please contact the Pain Management Clinic Coordinator at (517) 437-5417.
 We look forward to the opportunity to care for you.